 Your hair is constantly exposed to the polluted environment which in winter is exceptionally stoked by dryness.
 Winter pollution has the worst impact on your hair as it makes the scalp and hair strands dry and damaged.
 Pollutants in the air further degrade the texture of your hair making it rough and broken.

-Due to winter dryness, additional problems like dandruff and flaky scalp occur, which further reduces the absorption levels of your roots.
-In such extreme weather and polluted environment, all source of nourishment for hair are cut down which leads to completely damaged hair.
+Due to winter dryness, additional problems like dandruff and flaky scalp occur, which further reduce the absorption levels of your roots.
+In such extreme weather and polluted environment, all sources of nourishment for hair are cut down which leads to completely damaged hair.